Where do you post your competitive bid documents and the results?

 Is there a cost to register on the Ariba Network?

-Suppliers don't pay a fee for transacting with BC Hydro through Ariba.
+Suppliers don't pay a fee when transacting with BC Hydro through the SAP Ariba Network.

-Do I need training to use Ariba, and how do I get it?
+Do I need training to use the SAP Ariba Network, and how do I get it?

 Yes, you do need training.
-Please contact eCommerce BC Hydro for details, or you can access training videos, after you've been enabled, through the Supplier Information Portal in your Ariba account.
+Please contact the Accounts Payable Helpdesk at BCH-AccountsPayable@absu.accenture.com or call 604 663 3572 for details.
+After you've set up your Ariba account, you can access training videos and tip sheets, through the Supplier Information Portal in your Ariba account.

 How will I receive my purchase orders (POs) or contract orders (COs)?